-SCOTT recommends that this respirator be checked, both visually and functionally, by a SCOTT Authorized Service Center using SCOTT Authorized Test Equipment at least every two years.
-However, heavy use and/or severe service conditions may require more frequent testing.
+SCOTT recommends that this respirator be inspected and tested by a SCOTT Authorized Service Center using SCOTT Authorized Test Equipment at least once a year.
+Heavy use and/or severe service conditions may require more frequent inspection and testing.
 This recommendation is in addition to all other cleaning and maintenance procedures.
-The SCOTT Specialist Level Maintenance Modules containing additional maintenance information is available on request from SCOTT Health Safety.

-In addition to the visual and functional test of the respirator by a SCOTT Authorized Service Center, all air cylinders used with SCOTT respirators must be periodically visually inspected and hydrostatically tested by a licensed cylinder retester.
-The cylinder inspection and test must be done in accordance with the appropriate US Department of Transportation (DOT) specification or the applicable DOT exemption or in accordance with the appropriate Transport Canada (TC) Permit of Equivalent Level of Safety.
+In addition, all air cylinders used with SCOTT respirators must be periodically visually inspected and hydrostatically tested by a licensed cylinder retester.
+The cylinder inspection and test must be done in accordance with the appropriate US Department of Transportation (DOT) specification or the applicable DOT exemption.
 See step 2 of the REGULAR OPERATIONAL INSPECTION section of this instruction.

-Because this respirator may be used to support human life in a hazardous atmosphere, the user should not attempt maintenance beyond that described in this instruction or in the SCOTT Specialist Level Maintenance Modules.
-If disassembly or adjustment other than described in this instruction or the SCOTT Specialist Level Maintenance Modules is found to be required, the respirator must be serviced by a SCOTT Authorized Service Facility in accordance with the appropriate SCOTT Service Manuals.
-Service by a SCOTT Authorized Service Facility can be arranged through your authorized SCOTT Distributor or by contacting SCOTT Health and Safety.
+Because this respirator may be used to support human life in a hazard-ous atmosphere, do not attempt maintenance beyond that described in this instruction or in the SCOTT Specialist Level Maintenance Training Manual.
+If disassembly or adjustment other than described in this instruction or the SCOTT Specialist Level Maintenance Training Manual is found to be required, the respirator must be serviced by a SCOTT Authorized Service Center in accordance with the appropriate SCOTT Technician Service Manuals.
+Service by a SCOTT Authorized Service Center can be arranged through your authorized SCOTT distributor or by contacting SCOTT Health and Safety.